NarayanaWalters/PTS/FinalTechinalReport.md

 ## 5/1/2018

 ### Abstract
 The goal of this project was to make a fully functional first-person role-playing game (rpg) for blind or visually impaired players.
 The game was to be entirely audio-based and require no special technology beyond a computer, keyboard, headphones and, optionally, a mouse.
 The methods used to design and create the game was to follow the skateboard agile design philosophy to have a playable demo at every stage, adding features and making design decisions to solve new problems that arose.
-I used the open-source game engine Godot to rapidly prototype demos that could be playtested by volunteers.
-Sound effects were pulled from sources such as OpenGameArt, SoundBible, and Freesound and edited with open-source software Audacity.
+I used the open-source game engine Godot[1] to rapidly prototype demos that could be playtested by volunteers.
+Sound effects were pulled from OpenGameArt[6] and edited with open-source software Audacity.
 Design involved creating a fully immersive and intuitive first person character controller that uses only audio for gameplay feedback.
-The results were a game that has received positive feedback from the community of visually impaired gamers on the AudioGames.net forums.
+The results were a game that has received positive feedback from the community of visually impaired gamers on the AudioGames.net[2] forums.
 It is a fully-featured dungeon crawler complete with stats, weapons, armor, potions, leveling, magic, a journal, enemies, a boss, puzzles, and chests.

 ### Keywords
 Audio game, audiogame, role playing game, rpg, audio based, blind gamers, visually impaired